catalinred/catalinred.github.com/_posts/2014-03-01-moving-from-wordpress-to-jekyll.markdown

 ## Still... why?

-I've read a lot of inspiring articles on moving from WordPress to Jekyll but the one you're reading now is a bit different, this one is merely mine.
+I've read a lot of inspiring articles on moving from WordPress to Jekyll, yet the one you're reading now is a bit different, this one is merely mine.
 Jekyll might not be the easiest way to blog but it's one of the most challenging for sure. *Blogging Like a Hacker*, by its creator, [Tom Preston-Werner](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html), might be the best title ever that describes Jekyll.
-Don't get me wrong, I'm not a hacker! :)
+However, don't get me wrong, I'm not a hacker.
+Not even close. :)

 I'm still a big fan of WordPress, I'm still using it for other projects, I'll still recommend to others.
 But this time I just wanted something different.
 Lately I thought a lot about it and this move was part of my New Year's resolutions.